 These study guide questions were submitted by real pilots who actually interviewed with GoJet Airlines

 Why GoJet?
-There are several bases that are relatively close to home.
+Stated growing up in STL, knew about company, and was actually given a chance/interview with no ATP There are several bases that are relatively close to home.

 What was my most difficult situation on an airplane?
 Landing Huron after freezing rain, had to go around Total electrical failure on a XC flight.